kimbring2/OpenAI_Requests-For-Research-2_Slitherin/README.md

 When there is only one snake, it is confirmed that the length is increased while acquiring fruit normally without hitting wall after traning  around 1hour.

 # Multi Snake Experiment Result
-Next, using the same conditions and policy algorithm as single snake, I increase the number of snakes to two, apply self-play, and conduct experiments to confirm whether trarning goes well.
+Next, using the same conditions and policy algorithm as single snake, I increase the number of snakes to two, apply self-play, and conduct experiments to confirm whether traning goes well.

 | Paramter | Result video |
 | ------------- | ------------- |